jagdishpatil02/drink-water/README.md

 3. Click on 'Toggle the developer mode'.
 4. Click on 'Load Unpacked'
 5. Select the complete folder which you cloned or downloaded in the first step.
+6. Now just click on the extenstion and it will play sound after every 20 minutes.

 ## Tech Stack
 - HTML